Family of U.S. student freed in Egypt gives thanks

 "Oh my God, I'm absolutely ecstatic to have this news on Thanksgiving.
 He won't be home today but he'll be home soon," said Sweeney, who owns an art gallery and is executive director of Council for Drug Free Youth, a non-profit organization.

-She had spoken with him for a minute shortly after he was detained.
+By afternoon, she was awaiting a call from her son.
+She spoke with him for a minute shortly after he was detained.

 "Initially I think they were treated roughly.
 He said they were not treated well at the beginning.
 Those his exact words," Sweeney said.